 I love to use my skills to give keynote speeches to many audiences worldwide, in the context of ‘Activating our Highest Possibilities’……

 Leader as Healer

-During this year in which COVID-19 has landed in our world with such far-reaching impact, in a way none of us could have foreseen.
+During this period in which COVID-19 has landed in our world with such far-reaching impact, in a way none of us could have foreseen.
 I have birthed the next iteration of my work – Leader as Healer.

-During the summer the IMD Business School made six short videos about the theme, and hosted a live webinar.
+During the summer of 2021 the IMD Business School made six short videos about the theme, and hosted a live webinar.